The Cubic Vortical Whitham Equation: Introduction

 where $K$ is the Fourier multiplier defined by

-Here, $h$ and $\sqrt{h/g}$ are taken as the implicit length and temporal scales respectively where $h$ is the mean fluid depth and $g$ represents the acceleration due to gravity.
-The Whitham equation reproduces the unidirectional phase velocity of the full water wave problem.
+The Whitham equation reproduces the unidirectional phase velocity of the full water-wave problem.
+Here it is presented in dimensionless form.
 Moldabayev~\cite{Moldabayev}, Trillo et al.~\cite{Trillo}, and Carter~\cite{WhithamComp} showed that the Whitham equation is a more accurate model for the evolution of waves of depression than the KdV and Serre equations.
 Ehrnstr\"om \& Kalisch~\cite{EK} proved that the Whitham equation admits small-amplitude, periodic traveling-wave solutions and numerically computed periodic, travelling-wave solutions with a variety of amplitudes including those close to the highest wave.
 Ehrnstr\"om \& Wahl\'en~\cite{WhithamCusp} proved Whitham's conjecture that (\ref{Whitham}) admits a highest, cusped traveling-wave solution.
 Hur \& Johnson~\cite{HurJohnson2015} proved that small but finite amplitude periodic solutions of the Whitham equation are stable with respect to long wavelength perturbations when $kh<1.145$ and are unstable with respect to long wavelength perturbations when $kh>1.145$.
 Here, $k$ is the wavenumber of the solution and $h$ is the fluid depth.
 This result is qualitatively different than the Bottman \& Deconinck~\cite{BD} proof that {\emph{all}} traveling-wave solutions of KdV are stable.
 However, it is qualitatively similar to the Benjamin \& Feir~\cite{BenF} result that establishes the stability cut-off as $kh=1.363$.
 Sanford et al.~\cite{Sanford2014} numerically corroborated the Hur \& Johnson~\cite{HurJohnson2015} result and numerically showed that all large-amplitude periodic traveling-wave solutions of the Whitham equation are unstable regardless of their wavelength.

 In recent years, generalizations of the Whitham equation have gained significant interest.
 Aceves-S\'anchez et al.~\cite{ASMP}, Deconinck \& Trichtchenko~\cite{BernardOlga}, and Hur \& Pandey~\cite{HP} all proposed different generalizations of the Whitham equation that match the {\emph{bidirectional}} phase velocity of the water-wave problem.
 Hur \& Johnson~\cite{Hur2015} studied a generalization of the Whitham equation that includes surface tension.
 Dinvay et al.~\cite{Dinvay} showed that this capillary-Whitham equation gives a more accurate reproduction of the water-wave problem than the KdV and Kawahara (fifth-order KdV) equations.
 Carter \& Rozman~\cite{STWhitham} presented results from a numerical study of solutions to the capillary-Whitham equation.
 Herein, we focus on a generalization of the (unidirectional) Whitham equation that includes constant vorticity and cubic nonlinearity.